-- Ensuring that all managed paths are kept free from encroaching vegetation, and well-drained where possible (grass paths mown 5 times a year, path edges cut twice annually, and surfaced paths are maintained when required). - Ensuring entrances are kept in good order and welcoming (cut & cleaned twice annually).
-Renew entrance signs (by 2026). - Regular litter picks (every 2 months), clearing dumping (when it occurs), and weekly emptying of bins (by Council). - Regular site safety surveys of trees and access features (bridges, benches, structures), as per Site Risk Assessment. - Maintenance of ditches and culverts to keep paths as dry as possible (annual). - Cut roadside amenity areas and grassy glade next to the car park to keep areas tidy and the site welcoming (8 amenity areas x 3 times a year, grass glade x 5 times a year). - Cut hedges to stop them encroaching onto paths (cpt 1a, 1b, 2a, 5a, annually).
+- Ensuring that all managed paths are kept free from encroaching vegetation, and well-drained where possible (edges cut twice annually). - Ensuring entrances are kept in good order and welcoming (annually). - Regular collections of litter (every 2 months) and clearing dumping (when occurs); - Regular site safety surveys of trees and access features (bridges, benches, structures) as per risk assessment; - Upgrade surfaced path loop from car park (hedgehog way-marked path) (1585m by 2027). - Maintenance of ditches and culverts to keep paths as dry as possible (annual). - Install 2 more sculptures at main path junctions to help orientate visitors and add interest (by 2027).